tabishfayyaz/notes-and-books/learning-rx-java.md

 **Combining Observables**

+**Observable.merge() & mergeWith():** to combine multiple Observable sources emitting same type, do not rely on ordering when using merge factories/operators even if it seems ordering is preserved, for that purpose use concatentation factories/operators

+**flatMap:**

 ## References
 - <https://rxmarbles.com/> (marble diagrams, a popular form of Rx documentation)
 - <http://reactivex.io/documentation/operators.html> (comprehensive list of operators)